c-woo/Term-Deposit-Marketing/README.md

 # Term Deposit Marketing

+The ability to find customers who are willing to purchase a companies product is an invaluable tool for any industry.
+Cold calling potential customers, while providing a lot of data, likely results in a lot of failed attempts in making a sale.
+Being able to distinguish any features that could help increase the success rate of sales would save companies a lot of time and money.
+With the large amount of data sales calls provide, machine learning can be used to find the customers that are more likely to result in successful sales.

-I'll be attempting to accurately predict whether or not a customer of a European banking institution will sign up for a term deposit.
+I'll be attempting to accurately predict whether or not a customer of a European banking institution will sign up for a term deposit using machine learning.

 ## Visualizations